Braydon Preuss

-Braydon Preuss (born 16 June 1995) is a professional Australian rules footballer playing for the Greater Western Sydney Giants in the Australian Football League (AFL).
+Braydon Preuss (born 16 June 1995) is a former professional Australian rules footballer who played for North Melbourne, Melbourne and Greater Western Sydney in the Australian Football League (AFL).

 Early life

 Preuss was born and raised in Townsville, Queensland.
 He played rugby league until the age of 16 when friends convinced him to try Australian rules football.
 He began playing his junior football for Hermit Park in the local AFL Townsville competition before relocating to the Gold Coast and playing for Surfers Paradise in an attempt to increase his chances of being drafted.
-He was a member of the Gold Coast Suns academy.
+He was a member of the Gold Coast Suns Academy.